vvoznesensky/tmfalloc/README.md

  * Organize arena pointer and size as a slice in `Arena` struct for less confusion?
  * Explicit `Writer::allocator()` for nested containers?
+ * Correct `unsafe` annotation of API functions, hence break the backward compatibility forcing users to mark their calling code as `unsafe` and switch to 1.0 version?

 ## License
 [Apache License v2.0](tmfalloc/blob?file=LICENSE-APACHE) or